Get up to $590

 Interior and Northern BC homeowners

-flat roof or cathedral ceiling (see note above
+flat roof or cathedral ceiling (see notes above regarding

 ceiling insulation